 The heat level depends on how much of the seeds and membrane (the white part inside the pepper) remain before adding the cheese sauce.
 If jalapeños are too hot for you, you could also add the cheese sauce to more mild peppers, such as Anaheim (less heat) or even sweet baby bell peppers (no heat).

 I have Minimalist Baker to thank for this recipe.
-I modified it a bit to remove the oil, add a little more cumin, and heat the cumin by adding it to the hot pan with the sautéed the onion and garlic.
+I modified it a bit to remove the oil, add a little more cumin, and heat the cumin by adding it to the hot pan with the sautéed onion and garlic.
 This brings out more of the smoky cumin flavor.

 PrintJalapeño Poppers